Tips To Sell Your Parents Home After They Pass Away

 Challenges You May Face When Selling An Inherited Home

 1. You can’t legally sell your inherited house without your parent’s written consent, but the longer you wait, the harder it may become to find their will.
 You will need to transfer ownership of the property in order for it to be sold.
 When a house becomes inherited it will usually have to go through a probate process.
-The job of tracking down the will and transferring the property lies with the person named as executor in your parent’s estate and the probate court.
+The job of tracking down the will and transferring the property lies with the person named as executor in your parent’s estate and the court.

 If you find your parent’s will, but there is no mention of how to sell their home, then it becomes a matter for negotiation between all parties involved (you and the rest of the family members).
 The solution would be to work out an agreement that benefits everyone equally.
 If you cannot agree on a solution, then it could become difficult to proceed or draw out indefinitely, potentially creating tension among family members who want what they see as justice for their loved ones.